yig/GMU-CS425/README.md

 * 2023-09-11: Linked to my `webgpu_raii.h` header.
 * 2023-09-12: Also linked to LearnWebGPU in C++'s RAII wrapper
 * 2023-09-13: Added some API URLs in the early parts of the guide.
+* 2023-09-14: ECS gained a method to drop a given component from an entity.